7 Best C# Web Scraping Libraries in 2023

 1. ZenRows Web Scraper API

-How to Scrape a Web Page in C# with ZenRows
+How to Scrape a Web Page in C# with ZenRows?

 Create a free account on ZenRows to get your API key.
-You'll get to the following Request Builder screen:
+You'll get to the following Request Builder screen.

-After you add the URL you want to cawl, send an HTTP GET request to it.
-This generates a plain HTML that can be extracted using any HTML parser.
+request to it.
+That generates a plain HTML that can be extracted using any HTML parser.

-If you used https://scrapeme.live/shop
+If you used https://www.scrapingcourse.com/ecommerce/

-as the URL to Scrape, the ZenRows API URL should look like this:
+as the URL to scrape, the ZenRows API URL should look like this.

-Remark the API Key is a personal ID assigned to you by ZenRows and shouldn't be shared with anyone.
+Remark: the API Key is a personal ID assigned to you by ZenRows and shouldn't be shared with anyone.

 request to the API URL.
 ZenRows will scrape the target URL on your behalf and return the plain HTML in the response.